benjamincharity/angular-json-calendar/README.md

 ---

-Over the span of a year and a half, 3 separate projects I was on needed a calendar.
+Over the span of a year and a half, three separate projects I was on needed a calendar.
 Each time I searched through the popular calendar and date modules (and there are a _lot_) hoping to find something.
 I mean, who really wants to deal with date and time?
-Repeatedly, due to design or functional constraints, each calendar was knocked off the list of possibilities.
-Any time a calendar supported advanced functionality it almost always came with explicit constraints on the markup and layout of the calendar.
+Unfortunately, on each occasion, due to design or functional constraints each calendar was knocked off the list of possibilities.
+Any time a calendar module supported advanced functionality it almost always came with explicit constraints on the markup and/or layout of the calendar.

 Once the third time rolled around I decided to write something to scratch my own itch.
-I wanted something that would accept a few parameters and simply generate the calendar markup for me or allow me to generate the calendar in pure JSON to do with as I pleased.
+I wanted to build something that would accept a few parameters and simply generate the calendar markup for me free of styles.
+Or allow me to generate the calendar in pure JSON to build out however I needed.

 A few examples: